Skip to main content

 Explore

 How do you think about children’s challenging behaviors?
 Negative thoughts about children’s behavior can bring everyone down.
 Using negative explanations to explain why a child behaves in a challenging way can cloud your thinking about possible positive solutions.
 It’s important to take time to learn how to reframe your thoughts about children’s challenging behaviors.
-Reframing works well not only for thinking about children’s mistakes, but also how you view some adult behaviors.
+Reframing works well not only for thinking about children’s behaviors, but also how you view some adult behaviors.

-Complete the attached Reframing Activity from the Center on the Social and Emotional Foundations for Early Learning (CSEFEL).
+Complete the Reframing Activity from the Center on the Social and Emotional Foundations for Early Learning (CSEFEL).
 Add your own examples to the list.
-This is a good exercise to do during a staff meeting or a professional development period.
+This is a good exercise to do during a staff meeting or a professional development activity.
 Reframing can reduce stressful thinking, which in turn leads to happy, healthy staff members.
 Have staff members complete a reframing chart (similar to the one in this lesson).
 Help them articulate goals for actively reframing their thoughts about particular children’s behaviors.
 Set a group goal about positive reframing and check in at a later date to see how staff members are doing with achieving their goal.

 Apply

-Gartrell provides several examples of intentional communication skills that teachers can use in their daily practices to build an encouraging classroom environment for children and youth.
-Download and print the Communication Skills handout.
-As you read these examples, think about these questions: How can you support your staff in using these communication skills?
-How might you increase your use of these communication skills with both children and colleagues?
+Dan Gartrell provides several examples of intentional communication skills that teachers can use in their daily practices to build an encouraging classroom environment for children and youth.
+Review the Communication Skills handout.
+As you read the examples, think about these questions:

 Glossary